Start training your hunting dog now!

 Your 13-week-old retriever is capable of learning quickly.
 But he/she will require you to be firm and consistent in your expectations.
 Set boundaries and enforce infractions with a quick correction.
 Putting your puppy in his/her crate for a time out can work, as can a stern command.
 Just don’t give up!

-If you are struggling or need additional help with your new puppy, you can email me (ottertailkennels@gmail.com) or just give me a call (651-303-6459).
+If you are struggling or need additional help with your new puppy, you can email me (ottertailkennels@gmail.com).
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.

 Until next time, happy retrieving.